stephquinn/final-project-stephquinn/README.md

 Looking back at my original vision for the app, I'm also reminded of the filter bar here: https://opendata.maryland.gov/stories/s/iape-ym8p.
 Would it be really hard to build that?

-Next week I might focus on adding full-text search to the index page, enabling users to click to an additional detail page listing inspections and actions for individual sites - and possibly making the app look a little better.
+Next week I might focus on adding full-text search to the index page, as well as enabling users to click to an additional detail page listing inspections and actions for individual sites.

 --